-Member benefit materials including the Summary of Benefits and the Evidence of Coverage documents can be found on Senior Whole Health's website.
-Link: https://www.molinahealthcare.com/members/ma/en-us/mem/medicare/plan-materials.aspx
+Member benefit materials including the Summary of Benefits and the Evidence of Coverage documents can be found on Senior Whole Health's website at MolinaHealthcare.com/members/ma/en-us/mem/medicare/plan-materials.

 Detailed information about benefits and services can be found in the Evidence of Coverage booklets provided to each Senior Whole Health Member.